-If you don’t drive a truck and enjoy meeting friends to go fishing, then you imagined the person walking meeting up with friends to fish.
+If you don’t drive a truck and enjoy meeting friends to go fishing, then you imagined the person walking and meeting up with friends to fish.

 There are still different ways the details can be mixed and matched.
-The few factors we have to work with already contain a dozen or more combinations that create versions of similar yet different stories which all have different outcomes.
+The few factors we have to work with already contain a dozen or more combinations that create versions of similar yet different stories that all have different outcomes.

 Experience and motivation projection happen every day, to everyone.
 It’s nearly impossible to notice when it does let alone avoid it.